-At the very core of Texas A&M University-Kingsville's shared values is an intangible link between the past, present and future.
-The official university ring is a major part of the university's tradition.
-The ring is custom crafted.
+Texas A&M University-Kingsville's traditions are an intangible link between the past, present, and future.
+The official university ring is a significant university tradition.
+The ring is custom-crafted.
 It carries the university's symbols and other features that capture the school's experience.
 Over the years, the university has changed and a seamless gold circle holds together the many people who have changed it.
 After all, tradition isn't just about what each student received from the university; it's about the legacy that its graduates leave behind.
-Students are eligible to receive their rings when they have completed 75 hours of university credit, at least 30 of which must be completed at Texas A&M University-Kingsville.
-The president, at a formal ceremony, presents university rings each semester.
-Students unable to attend the ceremony may receive their ring after completion of the ceremony.
-At commencement, students will rotate the ring from facing inward, to facing outward, showing the world they are proud Javelinas!
+Students are eligible to receive their rings when they have completed 75 hours of university credit.
+Rings are presented each fall and spring semester at a formal ceremony.
+At commencement, students will rotate the ring from facing inward to facing outward, showing the world they are proud Javelinas!